How to make a standing gnome

 Insert the wire into the top of your gnome.
 Insert the wire through the center of the zip tie and into the foam ball.
 The zip tie (pulled tightly) will help keep your wire in place.

-Pull the hat into place and glue it to the body and use pins to hold in place until dry.
+Pull the hat into place and glue it to the body and use pins to hold it in place until dry.

 make a standing gnome - add hat